devgeek2700/YogiJi-Website-Using-MERN/README.md

 I have created a yoga website using MERN Stack.
 This website was created while learning the Basis of MERN Stack.

-The frontend is created using Html, Css, Javascript and, for backend, I have used NodeJs, ExpressJs and others, more, Dependencies and, for databases, I have used MongoDB.
+The frontend is created using HTML, CSS, Javascript and, for backend, I have used NodeJs, ExpressJs and others, more, Dependencies and, for databases, I have used MongoDB.

 A yoga website combines convenience, variety, accessibility, learning resources, community, and personalization to enhance the overall yoga experience and make it more accessible to a wider audience.